KrystianJablonski/ExampleDatabaseCommunication/README.md

 # ExampleDatabaseCommunication
 .NET 5 MVVM solution with example database communication.
+- Reads csv file with Products data.
-Uses Entity Framework Core to connect to the database.
+- Uses Entity Framework Core to connect to the database.